 Judge holds Rudy Giuliani in contempt of court for continued lies about Georgia election workers

-WASHINGTON (AP) — Rudy Giuliani was found in contempt of court Friday for the second time this week — by a second federal judge — for continuing to spread lies about two former Georgia election workers after a jury awarded the women a $148 million defamation judgment.
+WASHINGTON (AP) — Rudy Giuliani was found in contempt of court Friday for the second time in a week, as a federal judge warned him he could be sent to jail if he doesn’t stop spreading lies about two former Georgia election workers who won a $148 million defamation judgement against him.

-U.S. District Judge Beryl Howell in Washington, D.C., found Giuliani violated court orders barring him from defaming Wandrea “Shaye” Moss and her mother, Ruby Freeman.
-She ordered him to review trial testimony and other materials from the case, and warned him that future violations could result in possible jail time.
+U.S. District Judge Beryl Howell in Washington, D.C., found the former New York City mayor and onetime attorney for President-elect Donald Trump violated court orders barring him from defaming Wandrea “Shaye” Moss and her mother, Ruby Freeman.
+The judge ordered him to review trial testimony and other materials from the case, and warned him that future violations could land him behind bars.

 Moss and Freeman sued Rudy Giuliani for defamation for falsely accusing them of committing election fraud in connection with the 2020 election.
 His lies upended their lives with racist threats and harassment.

-Shortly before the hearing began, Giuliani slammed the judge in a social media post, calling her “bloodthirsty” and biased against him and the proceeding a “hypocritical waste of time.”

 Giuliani smiled and chuckled as the judge explained why she was holding him in contempt of court.
-Howell said it is “outrageous and shameful” for Giuliani to suggest that he is the one who has been treated unfairly in this case.
+Howell, who was nominated to the bench by President Barack Obama, said it is “outrageous and shameful” for Giuliani to suggest that he is the one who has been treated unfairly in this case.

 “This takes real chutzpah, Mr. Giuliani,” she said.